Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

-This transition involves a profound hormonal, physical, and emotional shift for both you and your baby.
+This transition involves a major hormonal, physical, and emotional shift for both you and your baby.
 While many conversations focus on the baby's adjustment, the mother's experience is often overlooked, leading to feelings of isolation.
+For the guilt and grief that often accompany the end of breastfeeding, see our guide to breastfeeding grief.

-This comprehensive guide is here to validate your experience and provide clear, evidence-based answers.
+This guide will validate your experience and provide clear, evidence-based answers.
 We will explore the full spectrum of post-weaning symptoms, including:

-- The hormonal rollercoaster that drives these changes.
+- The hormonal changes that drive these shifts.

 - Common physical side effects, from headaches to flu-like symptoms.